Five Ways to Spice Up Your Exercise Program

 • Jingle bells

-Consider inviting a guest facilitator once per month.
-Give your staff members a break from leading and encourage your team to participate instead to learn new approaches from other instructors throughout the community.
-Look for guest instructors at:
+Consider inviting a guest facilitator once a month.
+This gives your staff a break and offers everyone a chance to learn new approaches from other instructors.
+Guest instructors can come from various places:

-You can also invite people within your community to lead exercise every once in awhile.
-It’s fun for the residents and it can be enjoyable for the guest instructor too.
-Just be sure to give the guest instructor plenty of preparation time and resources so they can be successful.
-Ideas could be:
+You can also invite people from within your community to lead exercises occasionally.
+This can be enjoyable for both residents and guest instructors.
+Just be sure to provide ample preparation and resources.

 • Administrator